Cheapest electricity tariff in the UK with a smart meter

 - Your property has connectivity issues and you rely on smart features (like half-hourly reads) for the tariff.

-- You’re on (or need) a tariff type that requires specific metering (for example legacy restricted-hour setups) and your supplier has limited support.
+- You are on (or need) a tariff type that requires specific metering (for example legacy restricted-hour setups) and your supplier has limited support.

 Costs, exclusions and common smart tariff pitfalls

-These are the reasons people think they’ve found the “cheapest” smart meter electricity tariff — then end up paying more.
+These are the reasons people think they have found the cheapest smart meter electricity tariff — then end up paying more.
 Use this section as a final check before you switch.

 1) Standing charge changes the maths

-If you’re a low user (small flat, out most days), a higher standing charge can wipe out savings from a lower unit rate.
+If you are a low user (small flat, out most days), a higher standing charge (around 57.19p/day from July 2026) can wipe out savings from a lower unit rate.

 2) Peak rates can be much higher

 Time-of-use tariffs can be excellent — but only if you avoid peak.
-Check the peak unit rate and the exact hours (and whether weekends differ).
+Check the peak unit rate (often well above the 26.11p/kWh capped rate) and the exact hours.

 Some households have patchy signal to the national network.
 If your tariff relies on half-hourly reads, confirm what happens if smart reads fail.